revou-fsse-1/w19-react-features-meselghea/README.md

 - Groomers can log in.
 - Pet owners can view the status of their pet's grooming on a monitor in the waiting room or on the website.
 - Pet owners is able to filter by his or her name.
-- Groomer able to create the he pet list.
+- Groomer able to create the pet list.
 - Groomer able to update the pet list.
 - Groomer able to remove pet from the list.
 - Implementing Styling (Tailwind CSS)